Guides

 22g – 24g

-This is the most popular weight range for beginners and professionals alike.
-Start here and adjust later.
+Most popular range for beginners and professionals.
+Start here and adjust if needed.

-• Under 20g (light) — requires more force and a faster throw to reach the board with a flat trajectory.
-Tends to suit players with a quick, snappy release
+• Under 20g (light) — needs more force and a quicker throw.
+Suits people with a fast, snappy release

-• 20g – 22g (light-medium) — a good starting point for players who prefer a lighter feel.
-Requires moderate force and offers good control
+• 20g – 22g (light-medium) — good if you prefer a lighter feel.
+Moderate force, good control

-• 22g – 24g (medium — recommended) — the sweet spot for most players.
-Heavy enough to carry momentum to the board without excessive force, light enough to maintain control and accuracy.
-Most professionals throw in this range
+• 22g – 24g (medium — start here) — the sweet spot for most people.
+Heavy enough to carry to the board, light enough to control.
+Most pros throw in this range

-• 24g – 26g (heavy) — suits players who prefer a more substantial feel and a slower, more deliberate throw.
-The extra weight helps the dart maintain a straight flight path
+• 24g – 26g (heavy) — suits a slower, more deliberate throw.
+The weight helps the dart fly straight with less effort

-• Over 26g (very heavy) — less common but preferred by some players.
-Can be tiring over long sessions but offers excellent stability.
-The Viper Blitz on this list goes up to 28g for heavy throwers
+• Over 26g (very heavy) — less common but some people love it.
+Can tire your arm over long sessions.
+The Viper Blitz goes up to 28g if this is you

 Understanding Grip Patterns

-• Ring grip — a series of horizontal rings cut into the barrel.
-Provides consistent, even grip across the entire holding area.
+• Ring grip — horizontal rings cut into the barrel.
+Consistent, even grip that works for most people.
 The most common and beginner-friendly pattern.
-Used by the Winmau Joe Cullen and MvG Aspire on this list
+Used by the Joe Cullen and MvG Aspire on this list

-• Radial groove grip — precision-milled cuts that run around the barrel at specific angles.
-Provides a slightly more aggressive grip than ring patterns.
-Used by the Target Hydro and Nathan Aspinall on this list
+• Radial groove — precision-milled angular cuts.
+Slightly more aggressive than ring grip but very consistent.
+Used by the Target Hydro and Nathan Aspinall

-• Scalloped grip — curved indentations that naturally guide your fingers into position.
-Excellent for beginners because it encourages the same grip every throw.
-Used by the Viper Blitz on this list
+• Scalloped grip — curved indentations that guide your fingers into position.
+Brilliant for consistency because your fingers naturally sit in the same place every time.
+Used by the Viper Blitz

-• Knurled grip — a cross-hatched diamond pattern that provides aggressive grip.
-Can be too sticky for some players and may cause the dart to hang on your fingers during release.
-Not featured on this list as it's less suitable for beginners
+• Knurled grip — cross-hatched diamond pattern.
+Very aggressive grip.
+Can feel too sticky and cause the dart to hang on your fingers during release.
+Not on this list — it's not ideal for beginners

 What Comes in the Box?

-Every dart on this list comes with everything you need to start throwing immediately — barrels, shafts and flights.
-Here's what each component does:
+Every dart on this list is ready to throw straight away.
+Here's what each piece does:

-• Barrels — the main tungsten body of the dart that you hold.
-This is the most important (and expensive) component.
+• Barrels — the main tungsten body.
+This is what you hold and what costs the money.
 Always comes in a set of three

-• Shafts (stems) — the piece that connects the barrel to the flight.
-Available in different lengths — short shafts give a faster, more direct flight; long shafts give more stability.
-Most beginners should start with short or medium shafts
+• Shafts (stems) — connects the barrel to the flight.
+Short shafts give a faster, flatter flight.
+Long shafts give more stability.
+Start with short or medium

-• Flights — the "wings" at the back of the dart that stabilise it in the air.
-Standard shape flights are the most popular and the most beginner-friendly.
-Flights are consumable — they'll get damaged over time and need replacing
+• Flights — the "wings" at the back that keep the dart stable in the air.
+Standard shape is the most popular and best for beginners.
+These get damaged over time and need replacing — they're cheap though

 • Points (tips) — the metal point at the front.
-Fixed on most darts, interchangeable on the Target Hydro with Swiss Point technology
+Fixed on most darts, swappable on the Target Hydro with Swiss Point

 🧳